AlgoLab/MALVIRUS/index.md

 # MALVIRUS

 MALVIRUS is a fast and accurate tool for genotyping haploid individuals that does not require to assemble the read nor mapping them to a reference genome.
-It is tailored to work with virological data and can genotype an individual directly from sequencing data in minutes.
+It is tailored to work with virological data (including but not limited to SARS-CoV-2) and can genotype an individual directly from sequencing data in minutes.

 {% include gallery.html files="/geno_submission_form.png+/geno_table.png+/geno_results.png+/geno_wild.png" %}